pyjems/framework/README.md

-# PyJems - A Python MVC Framework
+# pyjinx - A Python MVC Framework

-**PyJems** is a lightweight and flexible Python framework built around the Model-View-Controller (MVC) architecture, designed to help developers build modern web applications with ease and efficiency.
-Inspired by the elegance of gems, PyJems combines simplicity with powerful features to provide a clean, scalable structure for your projects.
+**pyjinx** is a lightweight and flexible Python framework built around the Model-View-Controller (MVC) architecture, designed to help developers build modern web applications with ease and efficiency.
+Inspired by the elegance of gems, pyjinx combines simplicity with powerful features to provide a clean, scalable structure for your projects.

 ## Features: